-\begin{itemize} \item{We introduce the first semantic- and cycle consistency-guided self-supervised learning method for unpaired \{LDR,HDR\} data which addresses both the inverse tone-mapping (\ie, LDR $\rightarrow$ HDR) and tone-mapping (\ie, HDR $\rightarrow$ LDR) tasks (\cref{sec:method})}. \item{We leverage LLM-based reasoning to obtain a loss and artifact- and exposure-aware saliency maps using human-defined prompting to further refine those areas in the reconstructed HDR images (\cref{subsec:architecture_modules,subsec:loss_functions})}. \item{We propose a novel generator based on a modified U-Net architecture~\cite{ronneberger2015u} that incorporates ConvLSTM-based artifact-aware feedback mechanism~\cite{huang2017densely,li2019feedback} and exposure-aware skip connections to mitigate visual artifacts in the HDR reconstruction (\cref{subsec:architecture_modules})}. \item{We propose a CLIP embedding encoder for contrastive learning to minimize the semantic difference between LDR and reconstructed HDR image pairs, while maximizing the difference between LDR and other \{LDR,HDR\} image pairs (\cref{subsec:architecture_modules})}. \item{We propose a novel loss function based on the Mean Intersection over Union (mIoU) metric to further ensure semantic consistency between the LDR and reconstructed HDR images (\cref{subsec:loss_functions})}. \item{We perform thorough experimental validation for the contribution of all proposed components, both qualitatively and quantitatively (see \cref{sec:results}).} \end{itemize}
+\begin{itemize} \item{We introduce the first semantic- and cycle consistency-guided self-supervised learning method for unpaired \{LDR;HDR\} data which addresses both the inverse tone-mapping (\ie, LDR~$\rightarrow$~HDR) and tone-mapping (\ie, HDR~$\rightarrow$~LDR) tasks (see \cref{sec:method})}. \item{We leverage a simple heuristic-based guidance to obtain a loss function and artifact- and exposure-aware saliency maps to further refine those areas in the reconstructed HDR images (see \cref{subsec:architecture_modules} and \cref{subsec:loss_functions})}. \item{We propose a novel generator based on a modified U-Net architecture~\cite{ronneberger2015u} that incorporates ConvLSTM-based artifact-aware feedback mechanism~\cite{huang2017densely,li2019feedback} and exposure-aware skip connections to mitigate visual artifacts in the HDR reconstruction (see \cref{subsec:architecture_modules})}. \item{We propose a CLIP embedding encoder for contrastive learning to minimize the semantic difference between LDR and reconstructed HDR image pairs (see \cref{subsec:architecture_modules})}. \item{We propose a novel loss function based on the Mean Intersection over Union (mIoU) metric to further ensure semantic consistency between the LDR and reconstructed HDR images (see \cref{subsec:loss_functions})}. \item{We perform thorough experimental validation for the contribution of all proposed components, both qualitatively and quantitatively (see \cref{sec:results}).} \end{itemize}